-An "external procurement unit" is a buying organization not located in Utah which, if located in Utah, would qualify as a procurement unit or an agency of the United States.
-The District may obtain a procurement item from a state cooperative contract or a contract awarded by the state's chief procurement officer or that resulted from a cooperative procurement between the state's chief procurement officer and another state, an external procurement unit, or a public entity in Utah or outside of Utah, without signing a participating addendum if the quote, invitation for bids, or request for proposals used to obtain the contract includes a statement indicating that the resulting contract will be issued on behalf of a public entity in Utah.
+A "cooperative purchasing organization" is an organization, association, or alliance of purchasers established to combine purchasing power in order to obtain the best value for the purchasers by engaging in cooperative procurements in accordance with the Procurement Code.
+The District may obtain a procurement item from a state cooperative contract or a contract awarded by the state's chief procurement officer or that resulted from a cooperative procurement between the state's chief procurement officer and another state, a cooperative purchasing organization, or a public entity inside or outside of Utah, without signing a participating addendum if the solicitation used to obtain the contract includes a statement indicating that the resulting contract will be issued on behalf of public entities and, as applicable, nonprofit organizations and agencies of the federal government.

-Utah Code § 63G-6a-104(8) (2013); § 63G-6a-2105(1), (2) (2013)
+Utah Code § 63G-6a-104(5) (2014); § 63G-6a-2105(1), (2) (2014)

-© 2013 ~ All Rights Reserved Utah School Boards Association Policy Services
+© 2014 ~ All Rights Reserved Utah School Boards Association Policy Services